-During a medical emergency, how you’re going to pay the medical bill or if there are unpaid medical bills on your credit report are the last things on your mind.
+During a medical emergency, the last things that you’re thinking about are how you’re going to pay the medical bill or if there are unpaid medical bills on your credit report.

-You may not even know how much this unexpected event will cost until you get the medical bill.
+You may not even know how much your healthcare will cost until you get the medical bill.

 Medical bills are so dangerous because, at the time of an emergency, many of the costs are hidden in the complicated web of insurance policies.